 Many Modems Affected by Vulnerability

 A small server that’s intended to detect connectivity problems in a modem, the spectrum analyzer is key to the vulnerability, which researchers said affects a number of different manufacturers and product models.
-These include cable modems from Netgear’s C6250EMR and CG3700EMR, Sagemcom’s [email protected] 3890 and [email protected] 3686, and possibly Technicolor’s TC7230, among others.
+These include cable modems from Netgear’s C6250EMR and CG3700EMR, Sagemcom’s F@st 3890 and F@st 3686, and possibly Technicolor’s TC7230, among others.

 Since cable modems typically manage all online traffic for devices connected to a network, the vulnerability means attackers could not only gain remote access but intercept private messages, redirect traffic to other sites, monitor unencrypted data and even install completely new firmware.